 The dam of No Class, Classy Quillo by Outing Class was a good stakes producer in her own right, having among her offspring stakes winners Baraquillo and Money By Orleans, as well as stakes placed That’s A Kennedy (dam of multi stakes winner Storm On The Loose), Royal Signature (second dam of St. Elias) and Written Word (dam of Thesaurus).
 Outing Class (Hopeful Stakes, Dwyer Handicap) is a son of Nasrullah, while the dam of Classy Quillo was Quillopoly by Princequillo.
-This represents the Nasrullah/Princequillo tried and true breeding nick, which is found in many successful pedigrees.
+This represents the Nasrullah/Princequillo tried and true breeding nick found in many successful pedigrees.

 Classy ‘n Smart produced stakes winners Secret ‘n Classy by Secretariat, Strike Smartly, Full Of Wonder (Niagara Stakes, forerunner of the Northern Dancer Stakes) and Smart Strike (Philip H. Iselin Handicap) by Mr. Prospector, and from a cover by Danzig her second foal was the great Dance Smartly.
 Dance Smartly became a legend in the making for Canadian turf enthusiasts.
 As a two year old she won three of five races capturing the important Natalma Stakes in the process.

-As a broodmare, Dance Smartly would continue the legacy set forth by her ancestor No Class when she produced two consecutive Queen’s Plate winners in Scatter the Gold and the filly Dancethruthedawn, the latter also won the Woodbine (formerly Canadian) Oaks, the Princess Elizabeth Stakes at two and the Go For Wand Stakes at four, while Scatter the Gold added the Prince of Wales Stakes.
+As a broodmare, Dance Smartly continued the legacy set forth by her ancestor No Class when she produced two consecutive Queen’s Plate winners in Scatter the Gold and the filly Dancethruthedawn, the latter also won the Woodbine (formerly Canadian) Oaks, the Princess Elizabeth Stakes at two and the Go For Wand Stakes at four, while Scatter the Gold added the Prince of Wales Stakes.
 Dance Smartly also is the dam of Dance With Ravens (Breeder’s Stakes etc), stakes placed Dance Brightly and Dance To Destiny.
-Dance Smartly is a member of the Canadian and US Halls of Fame.
+Dance Smartly is a member of the Canadian and U.S. Halls of Fame.

 Classy ‘n Smart’s son Smart Strike has been a world class sire since he entered stud in 1997.
-He has led the North American sire list twice, with notable champions Curlin, English Channel, Soaring Free, Lookin’ At Lucky, Eye Of The Sphynx, My Miss Aurelia and Gold Strike among his ten champion offspring so far in his stud career.
+He has led the North American sire list twice, with notable champions Curlin, English Channel, Soaring Free, Lookin’ At Lucky, Eye Of The Sphynx, My Miss Aurelia and Gold Strike among his ten champion offspring in his stud career.
 Curlin, Lookin’ At Lucky and English Channel are off to fine starts as sires at the time of writing.
 Sadly, Smart Strike passed away on March 25 of this year due to laminitis.

 Regal Classic by Vice Regent is the third champion produced by No Class.
-He would emulate his half brother Grey Classic in winning the Sovereign Award as Canadian Champion Two Year Old, almost with an identical record.
+He would emulate his half brother Grey Classic in winning the Sovereign Award as Canadian Champion Two Year Old, with an almost identical record.
 Victories from Regal Classic’s two year old season are Summer Stakes, Cup and Saucer Stakes and Coronation Futurity.
 He then travelled to Hollywood Park for the Breeder’s Cup Juvenile, finishing a close second to Success Express.

 Regal Classic had good success as a sire getting Regal Discovery (Queen’s Plate), One Way Love (Champion older horse and sprinter), Stephanotis (Prince of Wales Stakes, Dominion Day Handicap etc), Regal Roller (Dubai Club Cup etc), Inish Glora (three time Canadian champion turf female) who is the dam of Roan Inish (Woodbine Oaks), and Parental Pressure (Coronation Futurity etc).
 Regal Classic was a leading sire in New York twice.

 The fourth champion produced by No Class, her name just does not suit her, was Sky Classic by Nijinsky.
-Sky Classic continued the family tradition of by becoming champion two year old in Canada after winning the Summer Stakes, Grey Stakes and Cup and Saucer Stakes.
-He missed almost his entire three year old season due to an assortment of minor injuries, but would then come back at four and establish himself as one of the premier grass specialists in North America.
+Sky Classic continued the family tradition by becoming champion two year old colt in Canada after winning the Summer Stakes, Grey Stakes and Cup and Saucer Stakes.
+He missed almost his entire three year old season due to an assortment of minor injuries, but come back at four and establish himself as one of the premier grass specialists in North America.

 His four year old season saw Sky Classic win the prestigious Canadian International and the King Edward Gold Cup among his five stakes victories.
-Back as a five year old he would be named the Eclipse Award Champion Turf horse after winning the Turf Classic and Manhattan Handicap at Belmont, the former over Fraise, as well as the Arlington Handicap, the Caesar’s International Handicap and was an agonizing second by a nose to Fraise in the Breeder’s Cup Turf.
+Back as a five year old he became the Eclipse Award Champion Turf horse after winning the Turf Classic and Manhattan Handicap at Belmont, the former over Fraise, as well as the Arlington Handicap, the Caesar’s International Handicap and was an agonizing second by a nose to Fraise in the Breeder’s Cup Turf.
 Sky Classic also was named the Sovereign Award Champion Turf Horse twice, and is a member of the Canadian Racing Hall of Fame.

-No Class would also produce stakes winners Classic Reign (Canadian Maturity, Mint Julep Handicap) by Vice Regent, and Always A Classic (Turf Classic) by Deputy Minister.
+No Class also produced stakes winners Classic Reign (Canadian Maturity, Mint Julep Handicap) by Vice Regent, and Always A Classic (Turf Classic) by Deputy Minister.
 Further stakes winners as to direct female line from No Class are Hello Seattle, His Race To Win, Paiota Falls, West Coast Swing, Surging River, Sail From Seattle, La Verita, Happy Spirit and Treasureinmyhand.

 No Class produced eight foals, six of which were stakes winners and four of those became champions.
 She too was a champion, being named Broodmare of the Year in 1985.
 Furthermore two of her sons became very good sires while her daughters have become exceptional broodmares, producing multiple champions and a leading sire to add to the family achievements.

-No Class was the most important purchase Ernie Samuel had ever made for his Sam-Son Farm racing and breeding operation.
+No Class was perhaps the most important purchase Ernie Samuel had ever made for his Sam-Son Farm racing and breeding operation.
 She passed away at the age of nineteen on the Milton, Ontario farm and is buried there in a place of prominence, later joined by her daughter Classy ‘n Smart and granddaughter Dance Smartly.